robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 ## Transparency is a must to have

-All the previous "observations" collected on LinkedIn, reported above because are worth a mention because not trivial, are well known as question (or dilemmas) much time before the AI hype, and digital technology advent:
+Previous "observations" collected on LinkedIn, are reported above.
+They are worth a mention as not-trivial questions (or dilemmas) well-known much time before the AI hype, and digital technology advent:

 | #     | dilemma                             | faced before                               |
 |-------|-------------------------------------|--------------------------------------------|